Why study Journalism?

 Rapidly changing technologies and media vehicles or platforms provide many more opportunities for career development and variety.
 Journalism has given me the opportunity to work in other countries, to indulge my interests, to try different things including management and play a role in the community.
 Most of all I like the people who are attracted to the job."

 Graduates have gone on to work at top newspapers, magazines, radio and television stations in New Zealand and overseas.
 UC alumni include:

 - Ollie Ritchie, Sports Reporter, Newshub, Mediaworks NZ

 - Katie Kenny, Stuff reporter and multiple award-winner, including Best Investigation 2016 Canon Media Awards

-- Glen Scanlon, RNZ head of digital and former editor Stuff
+- Glen Scanlon, former RNZ head of news and digital and editor Stuff

 - Kim Hill, host of Saturday Morning, RNZ

 - Max Towle, reporter, RNZ

 - Kathryn Ryan, presenter, Nine to Noon, RNZ